 Maypole works in the other direction as well.
 Suppose you’re installing a security camera in your office.
 While it’s easy enough, these days, to find a camera that stores video in the cloud, what if you want a little more control over such potentially sensitive data?
 You could buy a camera that records to an external USB device, but you’re still going to want that video stored "off site" (to ensure that it doesn’t disappear in the event of a break-in).
 Which is where Maypole comes in.
 Log footage directly to Maypole, then copy it down and delete it from anywhere within Wi-Fi range.
 Or configure port-forwarding on the local router, implement acccess controls or password protection, and manage your footage from anywhere with an Internet connection.

+Not really.
+But we do value transparency here.
 Between its open hardware design and the open source software that drives it, Maypole gives you the freedom to tinker.
 Using C/C++, MicroPython, or Lua—and a variety of cross-platform IDEs, including Arduino, VScode, PlatformIO, and Eclipse—you can customize its behavior, add functionality, or extend the platform.

-You might want to add support for Bluetooth headphones and speakers, for example, to make a portable music player or a collaborative jukebox.
+You might want to add support for Bluetooth headphones and speakers, for example, to make a portable music player or a multi-user jukebox.
 Or you could add a feature that allows several Maypoles to synchronize the contents of their MicroSD cards with one another.
 Or perhaps you want to transfer files to and from Maypole over Bluetooth instead of Wi-Fi.
 Think it would be more useful if it fit inside a Compact Flash slot rather than plugging into a USB port?
 Tweak the hardware and plug it into your camera!

 During the campaign, we will finalize and publish sample code and documentation that will walk you through the complete functionality of Maypole.
 Our goal is to ensure that anyone who wants to can not only use it, but can build upon it as well.
 And, of course, the ESP32 module itself is well-document by Espressif.